-The American Catholic Philosophical Quarterly (ACPQ) is pleased to announce its first annual Rising Scholar Essay Contest.
-Any scholar who will not have attained the rank of associate professor by August 1, 2013, is invited to submit a paper that contributes to the development or elucidation of the Catholic philosophical tradition.
+The American Catholic Philosophical Quarterly (ACPQ) is pleased to announce its second annual Rising Scholar Essay Contest.
+Any scholar who will not have attained the rank of associate professor by August 20, 2014, is invited to submit a paper that contributes to the development or elucidation of the Catholic philosophical tradition.
 The winning essay will be published in the ACPQ and specially designated in the journal as winner of the contest.

 • Papers should be prepared for blind review and should be of the length, format, and style characteristic of ACPQ articles.
 Participants should consult a recent edition of the journal or the ACPQ Article Submission Guidelines and the ACPQ Style and Formatting Guidelines for Accepted Articles.
 The statement “Redacted for Blind Review” may be used in place of any material removed for the purposes of blind review (such as acknowledgments, statements of gratitude, affiliation information, or references authored by participant(s)).

 • No author may enter more than one paper in the contest.
 All individuals affiliated with or employed by the University of St. Thomas (Minnesota), e.g., faculty, students, and staff, are ineligible to enter (including UST-affiliated co-authors).

 • Entering a paper in the contest constitutes agreement by all of the paper’s authors to its publication in the ACPQ should it be accepted for that purpose; such agreement is not contingent on the paper’s winning the contest.
 Papers entered in the contest must therefore not be under consideration for publication elsewhere.